LDO-CERT/orochi/docs/Users-Guide.md

 ## Login

-The GUI is available on port 8000, so if you are running dockers locally: http://127.0.0.1:8000
+The GUI is available on port 8000, so if you are running dockers locally: https://localhost

-Use sign-up page to register your user and confirm email address through MailHog platform.
+Use sign-up page to register your user and confirm email address through Mailpit platform.

 ![sign-in](images/001_sign_in.png)
 ![sign-up](images/002_sign_up.png)